 Castor was extensively cross-examined by the Commonwealth (id. at 111-239).
-His testimony was inconsistent with, among other things, the 2005 press release that stated his decision was open to reconsideration, his statements to journalists over the years, and his September 2015 emails to then-District Attorney Risa Vetri Ferman in which he described in detail the purported arrangement.3 defendant in various matters since 1983 (N.T.
-2/3/16, 7).
-He testified that he never spoke with Castor, but Phillips had told him that Castor had made "an irrevocable commitment" not to prosecute court order here.
-Further, a defective attempt to confer immunity does not strip an individual of his or her Fifth Amendment rights.
-See United States v.
-Doe, 465 U.S. 605, 616-617 (1984)(holding that a government promise of immunity without court order does not strip an individual of his Fifth Amendment rights).
+His testimony was inconsistent with, among other things, the 2005 press release that stated his decision was open to reconsideration, his statements to journalists over the years that the case could be reopened, and his September 2015 emails to then-District Attorney Risa Vetri Ferman3 in which he described the purported arrangement in detail.